What Is a Normal Sleeping Heart Rate?

 What's a healthy sleeping heart rate for my age?

-During sleep, your heart rate drops roughly between 20-30% of your resting heart rate.
+During sleep, your resting heart rate will drop.
 Dr Lawrence Epstein, an associate physician at Harvard-affiliated Brigham and Women’s Hospital, states:

 “During sleep, the stimulation of your nervous system is reduced and most of your body processes slow down.”